dreadflopp/dreads_modlist_patches/README.md

     - This will create a new mod listing in the left pane for the FNIS SE generated files.
 3. Check the new mod entry to enable it.

-# Gnerating Unlimited Bookshelves patch
+## Generating Unlimited Bookshelves patch
 1. Sort the load order with LOOT
 2. Run SSEEdit via Mod Organizer 2.
 3. Make sure all plugins are selected and click ok.